workingDog/scalakml/README.md

 - 3) com.scalakml.io, the reading and writing of kml elements
 - 4) com.scalakml.atom, the Atom classes

+## Installation

+Add the following dependency to build.sbt:

+    libraryDependencies += "com.github.workingDog" % "scalakml_2.11" % "1.0"

-To generate a new jar file from the source using sbt, type: sbt package.
+To compile and generate a jar file from the source:

+    sbt package

-The generated jar will be in: "./target/scala-2.11/sbt-0.13/scalakml-1.0.jar"
+The jar file (scalakml-1.0.jar) will be in the "./target/scala-2.11/sbt-0.13" directory.

 ## Dependencies

 **scalakml** depends on a companion library called [scalaxal](https://github.com/workingDog/scalaxal).
-This library has the xAL classes needed for the AddressDetails.
+**scalaxal** has the xAL classes needed for the AddressDetails.
 For convenience, the **scalaxal-1.0.jar** is included here in the lib directory.

+**scalakml** depends also on the [Scala XML library](https://github.com/scala/scala-xml).

-See also build.sbt for the scala xml module dependency.
+See also build.sbt.

 ## Documentation